Asisat Oshoala: FC Barcelona

+On 24 March 2021, Oshoala scored the game-winning goal in Barcelona's 3–0 win over Manchester City during the first leg of the 2020–21 Champions League quarterfinals.
+On 16 May, she became the first African woman to win the UEFA Champions League as Barcelona defeated Chelsea 4–0.
 On 10 March 2022, Oshoala signed a two-year contract extension that would keep her at Barcelona until 30 June 2024.

-During her time at Barcelona, Oshoala made 162 appearances and scored 117 goals, becoming the fourth highest goalscorer in the club's history and won 14 trophies which included two trebles.
+During her time at Barcelona, Oshoala made 162 appearances and scored 117 goals, becoming the fourth-highest goalscorer in the club's history.
+She won 14 trophies, which included two trebles.
 Having taken part in all competitions of Barcelona's 2023–24 season before leaving at the end of January, she also won the team's quadruple.